 Blue Raider Sports Properties, a division of Learfield Sports, is happy to announce that a three-year extension has been added to the broadcast agreement with WGNS Radio in Murfreesboro.
 WGNS, along with ESPN Nashville 102.5 The Game, and WMOT-FM, are the core of the Blue Raider Network, which produces nearly 170 radio broadcasts per year.

 Matt Wisler validated his status as a highly regarded pitching prospect and recorded his first career hit and RBI during a four-run fourth inning that propelled the Braves to Wednesday night's 4-1 win over the Nationals at Turner Field.

 After spending most of the past two weeks struggling to score runs without Freddie Freeman in their lineup, the Braves recorded back-to-back home runs and celebrated Matt Wisler's first career hit during Wednesday night's fourth inning against the Nationals.

 July first brought more growth to the Heart of Tennessee.
 Ford of Murfreesboro broke ground on their massive new facility.
 It will be located adjacent to the existing facility on the corner of Northwest Broad Street and Northfield Boulevard.

-Senate health committee Chairman Lamar Alexander (R-Tenn.) made the following statement on the announcement of the requests for double-digit rate hikes by four Tennessee health insurance companies...
+Senate labor committee Chairman Lamar Alexander (R-Tenn.) today made the following statement on the Department of Labor's proposal to more than double the salary threshold for exemption from overtime pay...

 Sign up to receive updates on your cell phone of breaking news and traffic, weather bulletins or local sports scores.
 You sign up for each individually or receive all three alerts.
 There is no charge from WGNS.
 However, your cell carrier may charge for texting (unless you have purchased it with your cell plan).